AMA Board Certified in

 Our bodies have extraordinary capacities for regeneration of tissue such as growing new blood vessels, restoring injured nerves, toning skin and more.
 There are many contributors to 'growing older,' including mitochondrial (intracellular energy factories) disorganization and decline that some think are key players in looking and feeling older.
 Many researchers have started clinical trials first to make sure these are safe substances and then to test them more widely and measure the clinical effect.

-There are some very exciting peptides and stem cell signals (called exosomes) that, in addition to prolozone (ozone injected into joints or around painful areas), PRP (platelet-rich plasma) that have been shown to signal the body to regenerate tissue.
+There are some very exciting peptides and stem cell signals (called exosomes) that, in addition to prolozone (ozone injected into joints or around painful areas), and PRP (platelet-rich plasma) that have been shown to signal the body to regenerate tissue.

 First and foremost, is the basic quality of food eaten, chemicals avoided (or not), rest, activity level and personal stress.